Mythical-Atlas/tech-fest-template/README.md

 If you're reading this on the bus ride to Tech Fest and you don't already know how to do these things, you're pretty much screwed.

 # How to use this template

 Put all of your custom code in the loader.java file.
-I would reccomend using the functions in Simple.java for ease of use, but the more technical (but also more
+I would reccomend using the functions in Simple.java for ease of use, but the more technical stuff (if you want to use it), is there as well.

+All the challenges I've personally encountered only involve one data type.
+This type could be either strings, integers, and characters.
+Because of this, the functions to read from and write to a file only support integers and strings (characters can be obtained from strings).
+For simplicity, the read functions parse the data into 2D arrays of their respective data type.
+The arrays are 2D in order for the data to be separated by line and then by space.

+Example input:
+this is an
+example input

+Example parsed data:

+{{this, is, an}, {example, input}}

+[0][0] = this
+[1][1] = input